 No ketchup necessary.
 It was drizzled with Balsamic Vinegar.
 The shoestringy fries very crisp.
 It was great.
 Simply some of the best we ever had.

-Suanne tugged on one piece and the whole structure … More on following page.
-Click here to continue reading
+Suanne tugged on one piece and the whole structure … Continue reading